LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 An HTML/plain text alternative email can be sent by specifying both a ``-body`` parameter and an ``-html`` parameter.
 The message of both parts should be equivalent.
 (If equivalent text and HTML parts can't be generated then it is preferable to send just an HTML part.
-Email clients which don't render HTML will display the raw HTML to the user, but this is preferable to seeing a message which simply says that the message was sent as HTML.)
+Email clients that don't render HTML will display the raw HTML to the user, but this is preferable to seeing a message that simply says that the message was sent as HTML.)
 Recipients with text-based email clients will see the text part while recipients with HTML-based email clients will see the HTML part. ::